WebOrigami/docs/src/content/framework/intro5.md

 {{ intro/person.ori }}
 ```

 Like most template languages, Origami templates let you mix boilerplate text with dynamic content represented with placeholders.
 In Origami templates, placeholders are delineated with curly braces.
+Inside the curly braces, you can put any expression in the Origami language, including graph paths and function calls.

 Here, the `\{\{name}}` placeholder indicates that you'd like to evaluate the expression `name` in the context of the data for a single person to produce the text that should be shown.